pineapple shrimp boat.

 Pineapple Shrimp Bowls

 I make this quick and healthy stir fry (all vegetables and shrimp) and serve it over cauliflower rice in a scooped out pineapple boat.
-But during the week, this is served right on a good old fashioned plate!
+But during the week, this is served right in a good old fashioned bowl!

 5 from 1 vote